Wild Ramification and the Cotangent Bundle: Characteristic cycles

 \subsection{Characteristic cycle and characteristic class}

-We briefly recall the definition of the characteristic class \cite{cc} specialized to the following situation.
+We study the relation of the characteristic cycle and the characteristic cycle defined in \cite{cc}.
+We briefly recall the definition of the characteristic class \cite[Definition 2.1.1]{cc} specialized to the following situation.
 Let $k$ be a field and $X$ be a smooth separated scheme of finite type of dimension $d$ over $k$.
-Let $\ell$ be a prime number invertible in $k$ and $\Lambda$ be a local ring finite over ${\mathbf Z}_\ell[\zeta_p]$ or a finite extension of ${\mathbf Q}_\ell(\zeta_p)$.
-Let $j\colon U\to X$ be an open immersion and ${\cal F}$ be a smooth sheaf of flat $\Lambda$-modules on $U$.
+Let $\ell$ be a prime number invertible in $k$.
+We assume that a local ring $\Lambda$ is finite over ${\mathbf Z}_\ell[\zeta_p]$ or is a finite extension of ${\mathbf Q}_\ell(\zeta_p)$, to consider cohomology.
+Let $j\colon U\to X$ be an open immersion and ${\cal F}$ be a smooth sheaf of flat $\Lambda$-modules of finite rank on $U$.

 Let $j_1\colon U\times_kX\to X\times_kX$ and $j_2\colon U\times_kU\to U\times_kX$ denote the open immersions.
 Let ${\cal H}_0$ denote the smooth sheaf ${\cal H}om({\rm pr}_2^*{\cal F}, {\rm pr}_1^*{\cal F})$ on $U\times_kU$ and set ${\cal H}=j_{1!}Rj_{2*}{\cal H}_0$ on $X\times_kX$.
 We consider the commutative diagram